rreusser/demos/regl-sketches/README.md

 ## License

 &copy; Ricky Reusser 2017.
 MIT License.
 (Just going with MIT since it's *something* and since it's hard to imagine much of this will be worthwhile, though we can dream.
-To be honest, if you wanted to use anything here in your own work, I'd mostly just be thrilled and touched.
+To be honest, if you wanted to use anything here in your own work, I'd mostly just be thrilled and honored.
 I'd ask for a maybe small reference if you use a significant portion, but honestly please just be decent and maybe let me know [on twitter](https://twitter.com/rickyreusser) or something. 🚀)